 - Gunnison Post Office

-– Old paint – True Value and Sherwin Williams will take paint that is still liquid.
+- True Value in Gunnison and Sherwin Williams will take paint that is still liquid

--Plastic grocery bags, sandwich bags, and plastic wrap can be recycled in the bin in the entryway of City Market in Gunnison.
+- Clean plastic grocery bags, sandwich bags, plastic wrap, and some other plastic packaging (remove any paper including mailing labels) can be recycled in the bin in the entryway of City Market in Gunnison.